nasa-nccs-hpda/eo-validation/README.rst

 The following is an example workflow using the Science Managed Cloud Environment.
 Depending on your environment, you will need to modify some of these steps.

 #.
-Step 1.
 Setup the working directories - Only done by the Team Administrator

 For this first step we will setup the working directories for your team.
 In this case we need 3 main directories.
 When using the Daskhub system, we have a directory called /home/jovyan, which is your personal home directory.
 Then